ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 RACE_TIME.text = string.format("%.3f", timer)
 ```

 `string.format` is used to format strings.
 The first parameter is the format of the string that can contain specifiers.
-Because we want to show a floating point value with 3 decimal places, we can use `%.3f`.
+Because you want to show a floating point value with 3 decimal places, you can use `%.3f`.
 The second parameter is what will be used as the replacement.
-In this case we pass the `timer` variable which contains the current race time.
+In this case you can pass the `timer` variable which contains the current race time.
 This will be constantly updated for the player.

 See the [string.format](http://www.lua.org/manual/5.3/manual.html#pdf-string.format) reference for more information.